artesaos/laravel-installer/README.md

 ## Laravel Installer

-I created this laravel installer as an alternative like a symfony installer, where you could choose a specific version to install.
+I create this laravel installer as an alternative like a symfony installer, where you could choose a specific version to install.

 #### Installation